alainshumbusho/RM-P1/README.md

 Aline Mutangana and Family

-Pascasie Mutangana and Family, plus all relatives not mentioned
+Pascasie Mutangana and Family, plus all relatives

 General Nzabamwita Joseph and Family

-Gen. Mubarakh Muganga and Family
+Former Soldier Mubarakh Muganga and Family

 Minister of Defence, Hon.
 Marizamunda Juvenal.